hdShang/arxiv-daily/docs/cs-AI/2025-08-31/papers/250900987v1-causal-mas-a-survey-of-large-language-model-architectures-for-discov.md

 ---
 layout: default
-title: Causal MAS: A Survey of Large Language Model Architectures for Discovery and Effect Estimation
+title: "Causal MAS: A Survey of Large Language Model Architectures for Discovery and Effect Estimation"
 ---

 # Causal MAS: A Survey of Large Language Model Architectures for Discovery and Effect Estimation